yegle/os-program-projects/pg2/README.md

 ## Document

 The javadoc was included in the source code.
-To generate the document, go to `src/` directory then run `make doc`.
-The document will be generated at the root directory.
+To generate the document, go to `src/socket` or `src/rmi` directory then run `make doc`.
+The document will be generated at `$PWD/doc`.